I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddtape/ns-ntddtape-_tape_set_drive_parameters.md

 When set to <b>TRUE</b>, instructs the device to pad data with zeros.
 This is to keep the tape streaming until data is ready.
 When <b>FALSE</b>, the device does not pad data with zeros.

-`ECC`

-When set to <b>TRUE</b>, instructs the device to use hardware error correction.
-When <b>FALSE</b>, the device does not use hardware error correction.

-`EOTWarningZoneSize`

-Indicates the size in bytes of the early warning zone toward the end of the tape in which the drive returns a check condition when it enters the zone.

 `ReportSetmarks`

 When set to <b>TRUE</b>, instructs the device to report setmarks encountered during read or space operations.
 When <b>FALSE</b>, the device does not report setmarks encountered during read or space operations.

+`EOTWarningZoneSize`

+Indicates the size in bytes of the early warning zone toward the end of the tape in which the drive returns a check condition when it enters the zone.

 ## Remarks
 The miniclass driver can ignore parameters its device does not support.
 The calling application is responsible for determining whether a device supports a particular feature before attempting to set it.